danielfernandez/test-spring-boot-reactive-netty/README.md

 # test-spring-boot-reactive-netty

-This repository tests a possible issue when using Netty to serve a Spring Boot-enabled *Reactive Web* application.
+This repository tests an appearing issue when using Netty to serve a Spring Boot-enabled *Reactive Web* application.

 This application is very simple: it was created at [http://start.spring.io](http://start.spring.io) and the following modification was made to its `pom.xml` in order to disable the Tomcat starter and use Netty instead: